krystianjarmul/geolocation-api/README.md

 coreapi docs: https://ipgeoapp.herokuapp.com/api/docs/

+List of IP addresses (you can use it as test data): https://www.dotcom-monitor.com/blog/technical-tools/network-location-ip-addresses/
-To add Geolocation information to database, you'd like to do POST request with IP parameters in its body.
+To add Geolocation information to database, you'd like to do POST request with IP parameter in its body.

 Example POST request body:
 ```